Should I bother updating my devices?

 As it happens, very important.

-On the surface, these updates seem to be just subtle feature upgrades or improvements that you are unlikely to ever notice but often, many updates include underlying Operating System and security improvements that are crucial in helping protect devices from cyber-attacks.
+On the surface, these updates seem to be just subtle feature upgrades or improvements that you are unlikely to ever notice.
+But often, many updates include underlying Operating System and security improvements that are crucial in helping protect devices from cyber-attacks.
 The NHS found this out the hard way in 2017 when outdated computer systems facilitated the ”largest cyber hack in its history”(1), and similar news about successful cyber attacks on well-known organisations is becoming almost a daily occurrence.
 In fact evidence suggests there were over 4600 reported data breaches in 2017 in the UK alone(2).
 More often than not, the reason behind the breach is down to be an outdated device or software, and with cyber-criminals being more abundant than ever, systems with a shoddy update policy are easy prey.

 What can be done?

-At Bristol IT, we run monthly infrastructure health checks for our customers to ensure all of their devices, from physical servers, WAPS, NAS devices, and firewalls, to virtual machines, backup software and antivirus, are fully up to date and functioning.
+At Bristol IT Company, we run monthly infrastructure health checks for our customers to ensure all of their devices, from physical servers, WAPS, NAS devices, and firewalls, to virtual machines, backup software and antivirus, are fully up to date and functioning.
 We also assist in setting up automated services such as Windows Server Update Services (WSUS), to ensure all of our customers can rely on the automated distribution of updates and hotfixes released for Microsoft products to computers in their network.

-So next time you’re interrupted by an update prompt, you might think twice about brushing it under the rug.
+So next time you’re interrupted by an update prompt, you might think twice about brushing it under the carpet.
 Those few minutes of interruption could prove to be a life saver.
 For the sake of your cyber safety, stay updated.